damianoneill/healthbot/docs/playbooks-rules.md

 We can use the [Junos XML API Explorer](https://apps.juniper.net/xmlapi/operTags.jsp) to determine how to collect this information from an API.

 All operational commands that have Junos XML counterparts are listed in the [Junos XML API Explorer](https://apps.juniper.net/xmlapi/operTags.jsp).
 We will use the Junos XML API Explorer to determine what commands are available.
-Searching on the criteria **get-ptp** returns a number of commands for e.g. **get-ptp-lock-status**.
+Searching on the criteria **get-ptp** returns a number of commands e.g. **get-ptp-lock-status**.

 ![Explorer](assets/rules/explorer.png)